 - (a) Once a full verification begins, changes and/or additions may be made to the inventory, methodology, or modeling in response to the findings of the verifier.
 A verifier may determine that a follow-up site visit is required to assess the appropriateness of these changes.
-An updated Offset Project Data Report must be provided to the verification body at least ten working days prior to any followup site visit. - (b) In addition to the offset project verification requirements in the Regulation, verification of Offset Project Data Reports for forest projects must include: - (1) During the initial full verification, a detailed review of: - (A) All required listing including documentation and maps to verify the boundaries and acreage of the project area enrolled in a forest project; - (B) The complete inventory methodology; and - (C) The modeling plan, assumptions, and silvicultural prescriptions applied to produce the project baseline; and - (2) During every full verification, including the initial verification, the following is required of the offset verifier: - (A) A detailed review of the forest carbon inventory, including: - Inventory methodology and sampling design; - 2.
+An updated Offset Project Data Report must be provided to the verification body prior to any follow-up site visit. - (b) In addition to the offset project verification requirements in the Regulation, verification of Offset Project Data Reports for forest projects must include: - (1) During the initial full verification, a detailed review of:

+- (A) All required listing including documentation and maps to verify the boundaries and acreage of the project area enrolled in a forest project; - (B) The complete inventory methodology; and - (C) The modeling plan, assumptions, and silvicultural prescriptions applied to produce the project baseline; and - (2) During every full verification, including the initial verification, the following is required of the offset verifier: - (A) A detailed review of the forest carbon inventory, including: - 1.
+Inventory methodology and sampling design; - 2.
 Inventory update processes; - 3.
 Measurement of sample plots and sample plot locations; - 4.
-Lifetime and updating of sample plots, as applicable;
+Lifetime and updating of sample plots, as applicable; - 5.
+Stratification methods, if applicable; - 6.
+Biomass equations and calculations; - 7.
+Incorporation of growth and harvest modeling and data; and - Documentation of inventory methods and procedures, including procedures for data quality assurance and quality control; - (B) Review of application of appropriate confidence deductions, if applicable; - (C) Review reversal risk rating calculation; - (D) Review of conformance with natural forest management criteria and sustainable harvesting requirements, if applicable; - (E) Evaluate conformance with harvest unit size and buffer area requirements, if applicable; - Open canopy harvest units, harvest units with an area of 3 acres or greater that the offset verifier determines to have less than 50 square feet of basal area retention are subject to inspection for compliance with the size limitations and the buffer area requirements; - Verifiers must use professional judgment as determined by the Registered Professional Forester when assessing the basal area retention levels, size limitations, and buffer area requirements and may make determinations by visual inspection, if obvious, or sampling according to the following basal retention sampling guidance: